Rutherford, New South Wales: History

 After falling into disuse by the outbreak of World War II, the racecourse was sold and a munitions factory built on the site, now an industrial estate in Rutherford's west.
-The factory operated from 1941-1945 before being converted to a textiles mill.
+The factory operated from 1941 to 1945 before being converted to a textiles mill.
 At its peak, the National Textiles factory was a major employer in Maitland, with a workforce of over 1500, although this number shrunk to around 350 by its closure in 2004.
 Air raid shelters built to protect workers during the war remain intact on the site.

 The Rutherford Cemetery is a Methodist cemetery, with the first recorded burial taking place in 1874.
 It remains in use.